sterzhang/sterzhang.github.io/_pages/about.md

 # 😊 About Me

 Greetings!👋
 I'm Jianshu Zhang (张鉴殊), a junior undergraduate student at the [School of Cyber Science and Engineering](http://cse.whu.edu.cn/index.htm), [Wuhan University](https://www.whu.edu.cn/).
-Prior to WHU, I spent three years studying at [Shenzhen Middle School](https://www.shenzhong.net/).
+Prior to WHU, I spent three years studying at [Shenzhen Middle School (深圳中学)](https://www.shenzhong.net/).

 My research interests mainly focus on **Large Language Models, Large Mutimodal Models, and Continual Learning**.
 I’m open to any possible discussions or collaborate opportunities.
 If you’re interested in working with me, don’t hesitate to drop me an email!